-Blue Balliett writes really lyrically which is something that I don’t expect is tightly wound mystery but it makes this book a pleasure to read.
+Blue Balliett writes really lyrically which is something that I don’t expect is a tightly wound mystery but it makes this book a pleasure to read.
 Balliett sets this mystery in Chicago and immerses it with the poetry of Langston Hughes.
-Early, her brother and mother have to flee their apartment and live in a homeless shelter when their father mysterious disappears.
-They are all caught in web of violence surrounding an international diamond smuggling ring related to their father’s library job.
+Early, her brother and mother have to flee their apartment and live in a homeless shelter when their father mysteriously disappears.
+They are all caught in a web of violence surrounding an international diamond smuggling ring related to their father’s library job.
 It’s up to Early and her family to figure out what happened, and how to help their dad. [chapter book, ages 8 and up]

 The Family Under the Bridge by Natalie Savage Carlson

 This was a book club for kids book selection for PickyKidPix.
 The activity was to make a coin purse using fabric and glue guns.
-The mom then set up a “grocery store” with her week’s shopping and displayed the prices the each item.
+The mom then set up a “grocery store” with her week’s shopping and displayed the prices each item.
 The kids had $10 to buy food.
 The idea was that 2nd graders may not realize that $10 doesn’t buy a lot of food.
 Another spin would be to have each child bring $10 from home and then go to the grocery store to buy $10 worth of food to donate to a food bank.
 This book club was during the holiday season because the mom wanted to have the kids think about others. [chapter book, ages 8 and up]

 Paper Things by Jennifer Richard Jacobson